15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 In addition to the permanent collections and rotating exhibitions, the Houston Museum of Natural Science is also home to a butterfly conservatory, planetarium, night sky observatory, and a 3D IMAX theatre.

-Though you could make it through the museum in a couple of hours, you should plan to carve out a whole day of your itinerary to take advantage of everything this top Houston attraction has to offer.
+Although you can walk through the museum in a couple of hours, I recommend planning to carve out a whole day in your itinerary to take full advantage of everything this top Houston attraction has to offer.

 Downtown Aquarium

 Visible from several blocks away, the LED-illuminated Downtown Aquarium has become one of the top points of interest in Houston since opening its doors in 2003.
-The 6-acre complex houses many themed exhibits.
-They showcase not only an extraordinary variety of tropical species but also the likes of a shipwreck, sunken temple, and an “offshore” rig.
-Oh yeah, and they also have an outdoor exhibit that’s home to 4 gorgeous white tigers!
+The 6-acre complex houses many themed exhibits, which showcase not only an extraordinary variety of tropical species but also a shipwreck, sunken temple, and “offshore” rig.

 Downtown Aquarium